 On March 27, 2020, the "Coronavirus Aid, Relief and Economic Security (CARES) Act" was enacted.
 The CARES Act, among other things, includes provisions relating to net operating loss carrybacks, alternative minimum tax credit refunds, a modification to the net interest deduction limitations and a technical correction to tax depreciation methods for qualified improvement property.
-The Cares Act did not have a material impact on the Company's consolidated financial statements for the three months ended March 31, 2020.
+The Cares Act did not have a material impact on the Company's consolidated financial statements for the three or six months ended June 30, 2020.